Zdanchan/plwordnetMobile/README.md

 # Project Overview
 Project is split on several modules containing source files, configurations and resources used to create "plWordNet GO!" app.

-## dockerDeployer
-Module used as tool to deploy built spring service and start it inside docker.

 ## plwordnetMobileApp
 Module contains source code of android "plWordNet GO!" application.

 ## plwordnetMobileDocker
-Module contains files necessary to configure "plWordNet GO!" spring service on server side inside docker container.
+Module contains files necessary to configure "plWordNet GO!"
+Continuous integration and spring service on server side.

 ## plwordnetMobileResources
 Module contains only images used in "plWordnetGO!" app and editable .xcf files for GIMP editor.